Krenovate-Solutions-Pvt-Ltd/shadesofindia/docs/Products/Import-Export-CSV-Format.md

 The Import/Export feature in the Admin panel, allows the administrator to create/upload/edit bulk products in one go.

-To do a bulk import/export, an excel file ".csv" is created.
+To do a bulk import/export, an excel file ".CSV" is created.
 All the required data is populated in this CSV file in a pre-defined format.
 The file has columns dedicated to each field corresponding to the fields in the backend.

 Maintaining the format of all columns is of utmost importance in order import all data correctly.